Rubberazer/JETGPIO/README.md

     JETSON NANO (TX1) family only, so far it does not support the Xaviers,etc. No hardware to test it

-    GPIO control setup of all the header pinout as input or output
+    GPIO control of all the header pinout as input or output

     SFIO (special functions) such as I2C, Hardware PWM and others are NOT supported yet